mowarlee/django-rest-framework/docs/api-guide/permissions.md

 ## Django REST Framework API Key

-The [Django REST Framework API Key][djangorestframework-api-key] package provides permissions classes, models and helpers to add API key authorization to your API.
+The [Django REST Framework API Key][djrestframework-api-key] package provides permissions classes, models and helpers to add API key authorization to your API.
 It can be used to authorize internal or third-party backends and services (i.e. _machines_) which do not have a user account.
 API keys are stored securely using Django's password hashing infrastructure, and they can be viewed, edited and revoked at anytime in the Django admin.

 ## Django Rest Framework Role Filters